Michigan Medicine Office of Counseling and Workplace Resilience

 UMATS is part of the U-M Department of Psychiatry's Substance Abuse Section, and is committed to providing outstanding clinical care for people recovering from alcohol and other drug problems.

 NOTE: To obtain treatment for alcohol and other drug problems at UMATS, please call the U-M Department of Psychiatry:

-The Center for the Education of Women (CEW), a unit of the University of Michigan, offers services to students, faculty, staff and community members; advocates for women in higher education and in the workplace; and adds to our knowledge of women's lives through our ongoing research program.
+The Center for Education of Women+ (CEW+), a unit of the University of Michigan, offers services to students, faculty, staff, and community members; advocates for women in higher education and in the workplace; and adds to our knowledge of women's lives through our ongoing research program.
 The CEW's counseling service assists hundreds of women and men each year as they make decisions about their futures.
-The comprehensive counseling program supports exploration of educational and career interests within the context of relationships and life circumstances.
+The comprehensive counseling program supports the exploration of educational and career interests within the context of relationships and life circumstances.

-U-M Geriatrics Center's Social Work & Community Programs aim to help people achieve the highest well-being.
+U-M Geriatrics Center and Turner Senior Resource Center's Social Work & Community Programs aim to help people achieve the highest well-being.
 Our social workers offer individual and group counseling in the clinic to both older adults and family members.
 A wide range of support groups, educational programs, and peer counseling services are also available.
 The center also offers daycare for older adults with dementia.
 Information and support for caregivers is provided by telephone, email and through individual and group sessions.

 The House Officer Mental Health Program provides confidential counseling, evaluation, and psychotherapy for house officers and their significant others.
 The program is staffed by psychiatrists who know the medical setting.
 They have experience treating the full range of personal and work problems of physicians at all levels of training.